TCGV/blog/_posts/2023-10-16-guideliness-for-requests-from-colleagues.md

 At first glance, this response appears cooperative and results-oriented.
 However, it contradicts the autonomy guideline by depriving the individual who sought help of the opportunity to learn and grow from the challenge.
 This approach can inadvertently foster dependency, as the person may not acquire the skills to handle similar situations independently in the future.

-Unless there's a good reason to 'hijack' the problem, for instance due to a short deadline, the following approach is advised:
+Unless there's a good reason to 'hijack' the problem, for instance due to a short deadline, the following approach is recommended:

 > <div style="color: green">“Bob, this is a very interesting problem.
 Let's discuss it, and I'll assist you in finding a solution.
 I anticipate it might arise in future scenarios, making it crucial to solidify this learning.”</div>